 Historic Preservation Incentive Programs For Historic Property Homeowners In Phoenix, Arizona

-An important part of what makes living in Phoenix in any number of the historic Phoenix districts a special place to live is its unique historic resources.
 Preservation of these resources fosters community pride, investment and redevelopment.
-Recognizing the importance of our community’s heritage, values and connections with the past, there are several incentive programs available to preserve and rehabilitate historic resources.
+This is about recognizing the importance of our community’s heritage, values and connections with the past.
+There are several incentive programs available to preserve and rehabilitate historic resources.

 - Demonstration Project Program

 The Demonstration Project Program was created to encourage the rehabilitation of significant historic properties used for multi-family, commercial or institutional purposes.
-The program provides funding for exterior work that retains historic building materials and features, reverses inappropriate alterations, reconstructs missing historic details or otherwise returns a building to its historic appearance.
+The program provides funding for exterior work that retains historic building materials and features.
+This also reverses inappropriate alterations, reconstructs missing historic details or otherwise returns a building to its historic appearance.

 - Exterior Rehabilitation Assistance Program